 The City is improving Blantyre Park with the help of community feedback!
 The improvements focus on accessible and new play opportunities for all age groups.
 Improvements include an updated playground, a splash pad, fitness equipment area, a multi-use play area, seating areas, trees and plantings and other park features.
-City staff are reviewing the conditions of the outdoor pool and change room facilities and are determining the scope of work for improvements.
+Following a condition review of the outdoor pool and change rooms, the project has been expanded to include the redevelopment of these facilities to better meet the community’s needs.

 A fenced space for dogs to safely exercise outdoors and socialize will be included in the design for the future park at 411 Victoria Park Ave., located within 800 metres (eight minutes) north of Blantyre.
 A map showing the new OLA location can be found at the bottom of this page.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
-If you require alternate formats or need assistance understanding our maps, drawings or any other content, please contact Arash Yousefi at 416-395-1194.
+If you require alternate formats or need assistance understanding our maps, drawings or any other content, please contact Massimo Circelli at 416-392-7895.

 • Winter 2019: Community engagement